OpenEvalProject/evals/manuscripts/elife-67258/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/01an3r305 Department of Neuroscience,University of Pittsburgh Pittsburgh United States
+1. Department of Neuroscience,University of Pittsburgh Pittsburgh United States ([ROR:01an3r305](https://ror.org/01an3r305))
-2. https://ror.org/00jfeg660 Center for the Neural Basis of Cognition Pittsburgh United States
+2. Center for the Neural Basis of Cognition Pittsburgh United States ([ROR:00jfeg660](https://ror.org/00jfeg660))
-3. https://ror.org/01an3r305 Department of Mathematics, University of Pittsburgh Pittsburgh United States
+3. Department of Mathematics, University of Pittsburgh Pittsburgh United States ([ROR:01an3r305](https://ror.org/01an3r305))

 † Corresponding author

 ## Abstract

 Improvements in perception are frequently accompanied by decreases in correlated variability in sensory cortex.
 This relationship is puzzling because overall changes in correlated variability should minimally affect optimal information coding.
-We hypothesize that this relationship arises because instead of using optimal strategies for decoding the specific stimuli at hand, observers prioritize generality : a single set of neuronal weights to decode any stimuli.
+We hypothesize that this relationship arises because instead of using optimal strategies for decoding the specific stimuli at hand, observers prioritize generality: a single set of neuronal weights to decode any stimuli.
 We tested this using a combination of multineuron recordings in the visual cortex of behaving rhesus monkeys and a cortical circuit model.
 We found that general decoders optimized for broad rather than narrow sets of visual stimuli better matched the animals’ decoding strategy, and that their performance was more related to the magnitude of correlated variability.
 In conclusion, the inverse relationship between perceptual performance and correlated variability can be explained by observers using a general decoding strategy, capable of decoding neuronal responses to the variety of stimuli encountered in natural vision.

 ## Introduction